 - Pit the avocado.
 Cut it in half and carefully remove the giant seed in the middle (using a spoon or fork).

 - Scoop the avocado meat out and place it in a medium or large bowl (depending on how much guacamole you’re planning to make).

 - Drizzle two (2) teaspoons of lime juice and a dash (or ¼ teaspoon) of kosher salt over the avocado meat.
 You can refine this to taste.

-- Use a potato masher or fork to mash the avocado and seasoning to a pulp—or until it looks smooth and creamy.
+- Mash the avocado until it looks smooth and creamy.

 Here comes the fun part.

 You’re then going to add some chopped cilantro, finely chopped red onions (maybe ¼ or ½ of a cup), and half a jalapeno, finely chopped as well.